abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l ./core/meta
 will not find it since there is no /qt/core/meta

-In this way of having relative path explicitly referred i.e. there's no any wildcard in the string, while searching and a directory is found in current working dir (exactly there), then the entire directory content will automatically be shown, otherwise on else place in deeper depth, it will just list them out normally.
+In this way of having relative path explicitly stated, i.e. there's no any wildcard in the string, if being searched a directory is found in current working dir (exactly there), then the entire directory content will automatically be shown, otherwise on else place in deeper depth, it will just list them out normally.
 If this purpose is needed in another way of path mentioned above, put -l option in order to show first depth content of any directory found in wildcard pattern or some depth searches
 To have it shown more certain depth add the number, -l3 option will show to 3 directory plies of every  directory found and to show entirely put number 0, e.g. l -l0 lib*